Skip to main content

 The therapy and monitoring manager (TMM) is a service that enables health care professionals to manage patients therapies and monitor patients health conditions, adherence and compliance to therapy.
 The service allows you to define thresholds and send notifications to alert the involved entities, typically physician and patient, of events which occur during the therapy and monitoring period.

-The adherence and compliance metrics will be calculated based on the observations entered by the patient.
+The adherence and compliance metrics will be calculated based on the detections entered by the patient.
 These metrics will trigger the sending of notifications, as set by the physician who created the therapy or monitoring.

 note